Dadadah/onnitebuilding/README.md

 #### Informations
 * This mod can have conflicts with others packages and bugs
 * you can add objects in construct.lua ( line 8 )
 * you can change remove_objs_cons (does the mod remove all objects created by the player who quit the game) at the start of the construct.lua

+## License
+This code is licensed by [GNU GPL-V3](https://github.com/Dadadah/onset-construction/blob/master/LICENSE)